chepeniv/atlas-simple_shell/README.md

 ```

 ## Bugs
-There had better not be any with the amount I pay in rent...
+There better not be any.
+I have a reputation to maintain.

 # Status and Roadmap
-abandoned. we wish to leave this behind.
+Abandoned.
+We're moving on to bigger and better things.

 # Documentation and Support
-none, but if you want a bit more details, here's this. now, leave us alone.
+Honey, there's none.
+But if you really need it, try this:
 ```
 man ./man_1_simple_shell
 ```
+Now shoo.
 # Acknowledgments
 coffee :pray:, `man` pages